stackotter/delta-client/Readme.md

 First, please check out the [contributing guidelines](Contributing.md).
 Then you can checkout the [issues](https://github.com/stackotter/delta-client/issues) for a place to get started.
 Make sure to leave a comment on the issue you choose so that people know that someone's already working on it.

+## Contributing

+First, please check out the [contributing guidelines](Contributing.md).
+Then you can checkout the [issues](https://github.com/stackotter/delta-client/issues) for a place to get started.
+Make sure to leave a comment on the issue you choose, so that people know that someone's already working on it.
+All changes should be made on the dev branch or a branch created from dev.

 ## Servers

 We now have an official testing server (`play.deltaclient.app`)!
 However, if you want to mess around to your hearts content you can run a server on your computer for full control (see below).